 As at March 31, 2023 and March 31, 2022, all investments (consisting of mutual fund units and ETFs) were classified as Level 1.
-All derivative assets or liabilities, if any, are classified as Level 2.
 There were no significant transfers between Level 1 and Level 2 during the periods.

 3. Significant Accounting Policies (cont'd)